Fabo90/Fabo90/README.md

 - **Technologies Used:** HTML5, CSS3, Bootstrap, SweetAlert, JavaScript, React.js, Flask, Python, Flux architecture, SQL Alchemy, PostgreSQL, Socket.IO, Flask-SocketIO, Werkzeug, JWT
 - **Status:** Completed
 - **GitHub Repository:** [Explore the project on GitHub](https://github.com/Fabo90/IrisChat)
-- **Live Demo** (Please Note: Server Performance Issue Due to Free Hosting)
+- **Live Demo:** (Please Note: Server Performance Issue Due to Free Hosting)<br>
   Experience IrisChat in action!
-Click the button below to access the live application.
+Click the button below to access the live application.<br>
   [Access Live Demo](https://sample-service-name-a9gh.onrender.com)

   **Server Performance Notice:**
-  I am currently experiencing server performance issues due to our use of a free hosting service.
+  I am currently experiencing server performance issues caused by using a free hosting service.
 As a result, you may encounter slower response times and delays in loading      messages while using the live demo.
   Please be patient and understanding as I work within the limitations of my hosting provider.
 Your feedback is incredibly valuable to me as I continue to explore options for   improving the performance of IrisChat.

   Thank you for your patience and continued support!